PrashantRawat01/OpenWeather_TestAutomation/README.md

 Just creating with the object to have good covering of end to end framework with the given timeframe.

 Features it support:
-1) Its a Selenium webdriver based automation project
+1) It’s a Selenium webdriver based test automation project.
 2) TestNG framework is used to drive the automation testing.
-3) Maven is integrated for Build & compilation.
+3) Maven is integrated for Build & Compilation.
-4) Log4j is implemeted for better reporting and proper logging structuring
+4) Log4j is implemented for better reporting and proper logging structure.
-5) Support Paralelle execution of test cases as Class level
+5) Support Parallel test execution of test cases at Class level with multiple threads.
-6) Support multiple web broser (chrome, Fireforx)
+6) Support provided for multiple web browser like: Chrome & Firefox.
-7) The locators are externalized so flexibility to change with out much rework
+7) The locators are externalized so there is flexibility to change without much rework.
-8) The test cases are datadriven so this input data can be passed from testng xml.
+8) The test cases are data driven and these input data’s can be passed from testng xml.
-9) Property file is used for configuration so no hardcoding of paths, this makes it very flexible if thin's and platform changes, in no time it can be managed.
+9) Property file is used for configuration so there is no hardcoding of paths, this makes it very flexible in terms of a code folder change or platform changes, in no time it can be managed.
 10) Supports command line execution so no need to open the code to run the test automation scripting.
-11) The folder structure and libs are not needed to predefine.
-And this complete project can be placed at any location, as its having dynamic paths, will work without any huddle.
+11) The folder structure and libs are not needed to be predefine and the project can be downloaded/ placed from github at any location, Since it has dynamic paths, this will work without any huddle.
+12) It supports Jenkins pipeline for Continuous Integrations and Deployment.

 ==========================================
 Setup of Selenium web-driver, TestNG, XSLT report & Basic things